jacksund/simmate/docs/getting_started/add_computational_resources/intro_to_clusters.md

-# Intro to engine concepts
+# Introduction to Engine Concepts

 -------------------------------------------------------------------------------

 ## Overview

-Recall from our earlier tutorial, there are 4 steps to a workflow (`configure`, `schedule`, `execute`, and `save`).
+In a previous tutorial, we discussed the four steps of a workflow: `configure`, `schedule`, `execute`, and `save`.

-This tutorial will give an overview of how to modify the `schedule` and determine which computer `execute` is called on.
-Up until now, we have been using the default behavior for these two steps.
-But now we want to instead do the following:
+This tutorial will focus on how to modify the `schedule` and determine the computer on which `execute` is called.
+Until now, we have been using the default behavior for these two steps.
+However, we will now explore how to:

-- `schedule`: submit the workflow to a queue of many other workflows
+- `schedule`: Submit the workflow to a queue containing multiple workflows.
-- `execute`: run the calculation on a remote cluster
+- `execute`: Run the calculation on a remote cluster.

 -------------------------------------------------------------------------------

-## Visualizing our setup
+## Visualizing Our Setup

-The following schematic will help with understanding the concepts described below.
-Take a moment to understand the organization our resources and use this as a reference when reading below.
+The schematic below will aid in understanding the concepts discussed in this tutorial.
+Take a moment to familiarize yourself with the organization of our resources and refer back to this schematic as needed.

-=== "general setup"
+=== "General Setup"
     ``` mermaid
     graph TD;
         A[user 1]-->E[scheduler];